Improve your language skills!

 Rather, the approach here will be to acquire Spanish through reading and listening actual content that I present with explanation and activities.

-Feel free to join me in my quest to improve.
+Feel free to use any of the activities and join me in my quest to improve.